magnusmickelsson/pokeraidbot/README.md

 .. will create a dataset file called falun.csv under {project_dir}/target/ folder, which contains all gyms/raids within 10 km of the centre of the city Falun in Sweden (centre as defined by Google maps).

-Copy this file into src/main/resources/ - name it gyms_falun.csv and add an entry to the configuration in the BotServerMain class that maps your server name to use the "falun" region, and your server will now have access to data from Falun.
+Copy this file into src/main/resources/ - name it gyms_falun.csv and it will be available to be used by a Discord server, which is then to be configured to have the region falun.

+Configuring a region is done when the server admin installs the bot:
+* First, you need to invite the bot into the channel via the invite link as described above
+* Then, assigne access rights to the bot

 Example of the configuration you need to edit: